latenitefilms/TransferToolbox/docs/how-to-use.md

 ![](static/result-files.png)

-You can now use [Airdrop](https://support.apple.com/en-au/HT203106#:~:text=Select%20AirDrop%20in%20the%20sidebar,recipient%20shown%20in%20the%20window.), [iCloud Drive](https://support.apple.com/en-au/guide/mac-help/mchle5a61431/mac) or other means (such as putting on an external hard drive) to move the project from your Mac to your iPad.
+You can now use [AirDrop](https://support.apple.com/en-au/HT203106#:~:text=Select%20AirDrop%20in%20the%20sidebar,recipient%20shown%20in%20the%20window.), [iCloud Drive](https://support.apple.com/en-au/guide/mac-help/mchle5a61431/mac) or other means (such as putting on an external hard drive or iCloud Drive) to move the project from your Mac to your iPad.

 You can now continue editing on **Final Cut Pro (for iPad)**!